Anna-Teresa Tymieniecka: Analecta Husserliana

-Since its creation in 1968 (though the first book of the series seems to have formally appeared only in 1971), Tymieniecka was the editor of the book series Analecta Husserliana: The Yearbook of Phenomenological Research, which aims to develop and disseminate Edmund Husserl's ideas and phenomenological approach.
+Since its creation in 1968, although the first book of the series seems to have formally appeared only in 1971, Tymieniecka was the editor of the book series Analecta Husserliana: The Yearbook of Phenomenological Research, which aims to develop and disseminate Edmund Husserl's ideas and phenomenological approach.
 The series was created as a continuation of Jahrbuch für Philosophie und Phänomenologische Forschung edited by Husserl himself (main themes: the human being and the human life condition).
 As of 2022, the Analecta Husserliana series is being published by Springer Publishing and contains 125 volumes.
 The last volume to bear Tymieniecka's name as editor was Vol. CXIX The Cosmos and the Creative Imagination, which was published in 2018.

 In addition to Analecta Husserliana, The World Phenomenology Institute publishes the journal Phenomenological Inquiry, and Anna-Teresa Tymieniecka acted also as Editor of the Springer (formerly Kluwer Academic Publishers) book series: Islamic Philosophy and Occidental Phenomenology in Dialogue, with co-Editors Gholamreza Aavani and the Lebanese/British philosopher Nader El-Bizri.